natewaldrop/utah-sex-offender-registry-search/readme.md

 It returns the list of results as though you had manually searched with first and last name on the [NSOPW website](https://www.nsopw.gov/search-public-sex-offender-registries)

 * If no records are returned a new column will be added with **"Total Records: 0"**
 * If there are records returned, it will load all records in and do a simple check on age and sex.
-If those don't match, it will strike the record through.
+If those don't match (+/- 1 year), it will strike the record through.
 * All records are linked to their various jurisdiction pages
 * You can verify these names and alias' by reviewing the source jurisdiction page